 All of the following supporting documents should be attached to your application.
-Templates are provided for your use with the grant opportunity documents as specified:
+Templates are provided for your use with the grant opportunity documents as specified, including:

-trust deed and any subsequent variations, if applying as a Trustee on behalf of a Trust.
+- Activity Work Plan an Activity Work Plan documents planned deliverables, milestones and outputs as well as risk management and community engagement relevant to the proposed project - Trust deed and any subsequent variations, if applying as a Trustee on behalf of a Trust.